waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 	...and so on
 ```

 Hopefully, you were able to recognize that this does not look like an RSpec failure.
 This is a Ruby error.
 What is the difference?
-Why are we getting a Ruby error here, when we were getting an RSpec failure in our feature test?
+Why are we getting a Ruby error here, rather than a normal RSpec failure?

 **It is absolutely critical to understand the difference.**  You will spend a large amount of your time as a developer *debugging* code.
 The primary skill in debugging is to read and understand error messages and test failures.
 Please spend some more time discussing with your pair partner why these two tests behave differently.
 You may need to ask an [Alumni Helper](https://github.com/makersacademy/course/blob/master/toc.md#resources) or coach to explain as it is not necessarily immediately obvious.
 Please do not progress until you have understood this distinction.